LAST UPDATED: December 5, 2019

 PUBLISHED ON December 5, 2019

-The installation of this rack can be a bit difficult.
-There have also been complaints that the straps are too short to hold more than one board.
+The installation of this surf rack can be a bit difficult.
+You might find that the straps are too short to hold more than one board.

 There have been complaints about customer support.
-This roof rack is also very bulky for some people.
+This rack system is also very bulky for some people.